In our recent post about secure design, we wrote about the secure development lifecycle (SDLC) and the different components that make it up.

-RASP is arguably less of a testing method and more of a security detection and prevention tool, as it monitors the system in real time.
+RASP is arguably less of a testing method and more of a security detection and prevention tool, as it monitors the system in real-time.

-It’s still worth mentioning as a method, though — because this testing is just being performed by an outsider to the organisation (an attacker) and is being detected by a different tool (a tool with RASP features).
+It’s still worth mentioning as a method, though — because this testing is just being performed by an outsider to the organization (an attacker) and is being detected by a different tool (a tool with RASP features).

 The outputs from RASP can help you strengthen your security software testing practices by pointing out gaps that weren’t already picked up as part of your SAST, DAST, or IAST.

-The benefit of RASP is it can take action on any behaviours it detects as being malicious.
+The benefit of RASP is it can take action on any behaviors it detects as being malicious.
 The action it can take varies depending on how you configure it and could include stopping the user-initiated action or terminating the user’s session.
 While this can be a nifty and helpful tool, it can be complex to set up and manage and should by no means be the only tool you have for vulnerability detection.

 Here’s a summary of RASP.